Tank14/WasteManagementCanada/README.md

 Note: This is a prototype.
 Statistics are currently displayed in the console.
 For a production environment, the solution would output data for further processing.

 <h2>Presentation</h2>
-For the HTML5 presentation, open "index.html" in the "presentation HTML5"-folder in oder to see the presentation.
+For the HTML5 presentation, open "index.html" in the "presentation HTML5"-folder in order to see the presentation.